Drakelow Power Station: Closure and demolition

-Future plans
+Re-use of the site

 In September 2005, E.ON applied for government permission to build a 1,220 MW CCGT gas-fired power station on the site of the coal-fired stations.
 It would cost £350 million to construct and would consist of three generating units.
 On 16 October 2007, section 36 consent was granted to allow for the construction of the new station.
 They had planned for construction to begin in 2008, with the goal of having the plant operational by early 2011.
-Work on these power stations has not yet begun.
-There are also plans to build a biomass-fired power station on the site.
-Plans have been put in for 2200 homes to be built on the site and at the same time e-on put in plans to double the size of the plant and now will power 2 million homes.
-If the plans had been accepted it would have been up and running by 2017.
-As of May 2020, no work has begun on the site.

-However, in 2019 plans were approved for the site to be use as a waste to energy facility with the aim to process 169,500 tonnes of waste each year with the hope this will provide energy for 14,000 homes.

-The plans from Future Earth Energy were originally approved in 2015 but the firm has significantly changed the design of the new plant and asked to operate for an extra five years.

-However, in May 2020 Vital Energi instead signed a major contract to develop the new energy-from-waste facility on the site with construction of the facility scheduled to be completed by 2023 and Vital Energi having a 30-year concession to operate it, with the owners EON offering a 33-year lease.
+There were also plans to build a biomass-fired power station on the site.
+In 2015 and 2019, Future Earth Energy was granted permission for an energy-from-waste generator.
+Instead, Vital Energi opened an energy-from-waste facility on the site in 2023, on land leased from E.ON.

+2,100 homes have been built on the eastern part of the site, in stages since permission was granted in 2012.
+The development is known as Drakelow Park.